AmineAfia/Battleship-Plus/README.md

 The game is structured as a Server-Client architechture, with one server that manages different clients playing with each other.

 Both the server and the client have to follow the RFC rules for structured communication.
-To do that a GameController is an interface for the client and the server for RFC specifications checkings.
+To do that a GameController offers an interface for the client and the server for RFC specifications checkings (Bettleship rules).

-The client is based on the MVC architechture, where the GameController (the controller) is responsible for controlling the clients behavior, the ClientLobbyController class (the model) is responsible for handling the interactions with the server and different views in the frontend folder that use the model's/controller's data to render the user interface.
+The client is based on the MVC architechture, where the GameController (the controller) is responsible for controlling the clients behavior, the ClientLobbyController class (the model) is responsible for handling the interactions with the server.
+The frontend is a collection of different views in the frontend folder that use the model's/controller's data to render the user interface.